F15

 Bauknecht

-Oven shows F15, fan runs but no heat in any mode, or oven shuts down shortly after start.
+Oven displays F15, the fan runs but there is no heat in any mode, or the oven shuts down shortly after starting.

 Advertisements